Introduction to Camera Trap Data Management and Analysis in R

 • Participants will have the option of purchasing bagged lunches upon registration.
 If they choose not to, we suggest you bring your own lunch as there are limited options for quick lunches near the college where the course will take place

-Note that the even if the course is delayed and starts one day later as described above, CMI’s cancellation policy still applies.
+Note that the even if the course is delayed and starts one day later as described above, CMI’s cancellation policy still applies – when registering for this course it is assumed you are available for the contingency dates.

 Registration